Blockstream/gdk/docs/source/gdk-json.rst

 :subaccount: The subaccount to fetch unspent outputs for.
 :num_confs: Pass ``0`` for unconfirmed UTXOs or ``1`` for confirmed.
 :all_coins: Pass ``true`` to include UTXOs with status ``frozen``.
 Defaults to ``false``.
-:expired_at: If given, only UTXOs where two-factor authentication expires
+:expired_at: If given, only UTXOs where two factor authentication expires
     by the given block are returned.
 :confidential: Pass ``true`` to include only confidential UTXOs.
 Defaults to ``false``.
 :dust_limit: If given, only UTXOs with a value greater than the limit value are returned.